Policies and Procedures

 - The CEMAS instrument file server is intended for short-term storage only.
 It is expected that users will retrieve their data immediately following their instrument session.
 Data will be erased from the file server on a routine basis to ensure ample storage capacity for all users.

-- Data is to be stored on the CEMAS file server and accessed remotely or from the data downloading stations provided in Rm126.
+- Data is to be stored on the CEMAS file server and accessed remotely.

 - Acquired images and data must be transferred to the central CEMAS file server.
 Instrument PCs are for temporary image storage and files left on them will be deleted periodically without warning.